asnead/saml_sso/okta-node-express/README.md

 You need the X509 cert string and target url from Okta.
 Config them in [config.json](config.json)  You can get these details from the Okta team when you ask them to configure you application in Okta.

-For the sample configuration, please refer the my.thoughtworks.com page for okta samples.

 In order to configure your okta application, remember to create it from the SAML 2.0 Template using the following parameters:

 | Setting              | Value                                                     |